onera/Cassiopee/Converter/doc/source/ConverterMpi.rst

 Input/output
 -------------

-.. py:function:: Converter.Mpi.convertFile2SkeletonTree(fileName, format=None, maxFloatSize=5, maxDepth=-1)
+.. py:function:: Converter.Mpi.convertFile2SkeletonTree(fileName, format=None, maxFloatSize=5, maxDepth=-1, links=None)

     Read a skeleton tree (**S**) from file (adf or hdf file format only).
 The loaded in memory skeleton tree is identical on all processors.